vvvv/visualprogramming.net/content/blog/2024/Dates/link-summercamp-24-saveTheDate/index.md

 **Food:** Taken care of

-**Cost:** To be finalized, but around 200€
+**Cost:** You can decide how much you want to pay for the ticket!
+The recommended value is 200€, with that we can cover all our costs barely.

 {{< /box >}}

-For further planings we ask you to give us a little overview of how many people are interested in coming.
-Therefore please fill out this [non-binding survey](https://docs.google.com/forms/d/e/1FAIpQLSe3cAKMq-XFL3i-DlmpFFCJp72bHgHQbYwnuKEcPtL-9bHdZQ/viewform?usp=sf_link).
+For the registration please fill out [this binding form](https://docs.google.com/forms/d/e/1FAIpQLSdQv2IvrPGJSop_l4JMWFQmg2CUOXMyVzy9e0G5veA8Zp_uTw/viewform?usp=sf_link).

-If you have questions, please get in touch via [post@link-summercamp.de](mailto:post@link-summercamp.de) or please [join us in the chat](https://matrix.to/#/#link24:matrix.org).
+If you have questions, please get in touch via [post@link-summercamp.de](mailto:post@link-summercamp.de) or please [join us in the chat](https://matrix.to/#/#link24:matrix.org)

+We are super keen to welcome you!

-Greetings from the summer camp team :D
+Warm greetings from the summer camp team :D